shamin/figma-react-icons/README.md

 ## How to use

-You will need to have a figma access token, you can get it from here `https://www.figma.com/developers/api#authentication`.
+You will need to have a figma access token, you can get it from [here](https://www.figma.com/developers/api#authentication).

 You can get the file id and node id from the figma url.